viraj-kulkarni952/Penguin-Prediction-App/README.md

 # Penguin-Prediction-App
-A python app showing stock price information
+A Python app that predicts the species of penguin based on features.

 ## 1. Requirements
 * Pandas